 Backlinks will still play a role in climbing up the ranks from 10 to the top 3 but it is at this point that on-page SEO factors really begin to matter.

 Be sure you’re tackling both objectives: backlink building and on-page SEO.

-If you want to take things casually and aren’t all that concerned with ensuring that Google indexes your site you can simply do nothing.
-Odds are that Google will find your site eventually…
+If you want to take things casually and aren’t all that concerned with ensuring that the search engines index your site, then you can simply do nothing.
+Odds are they will find your site eventually…

-If you’ve spent money on creating a website, hosting it, etc. then it really doesn’t make any sense to not manually index it with the search engines.
+If you’ve spent money on creating a website, hosting it, and so on, then it really doesn’t make any sense to not manually index it with the search engines though.
 You’re not taking your ROI seriously if you don’t.

 This is especially true if you run a business and depend upon your website for lead generation or sales.